 Caution: If you suspect frostbite, you should seek medical attention immediately.

 - First symptom is shivering and inability to do complex motor functions

 CAUTION: Handle hypothermic people very carefully because of the increased irritability of the heart.
-Seek medical assistance for person's suspected of being moderately or severally hypothermic.
+Seek medical assistance for persons suspected of being moderately to severely hypothermic.